 The essence of an odyssey paper is that it it must represent new rational

 thinking on the chosen topic.
-(Each stage represents new and possibly
+(Each stage represents new and

-different thinking, so don't repeat any text.)
-Nothing that doesn't
+different thinking, so don't repeat any

-and work through it on your own)
+file, and work through it on your own)

 An Odyssey is basically an extended analysis of the logic involved in a particular controversial topic.
 You fulfill stage 1 by setting out what you take to be the best arguments on both sides of an issue, and then saying which side is actually better supported by logic.
 (See odysseymodel.htm for a suggested format.)
 After stage 1 is graded, each student will receive an individualized stage 2 assignment based on her stage 1 work, and so on to stage 3.
 No stage can be assigned before the previous stage has been graded, so students who turn in work late run the risk of being unable to do all four stages.
 Odyssey stages will be graded solely on the quality of the logical analysis presented.
 Insightful comments and creative examples can help a logical analysis, so they can help your grade.
 Avoidance of inconvenient facts, and reliance on logical fallacies to support a favored conclusion kills logical analysis stone dead, and so will kill your odyssey grade equally dead.
+(Also, you don't have to keep your original thesis.
+You can change your mind about anything at any time.)

 DO everything I tell you to do.
 You should follow the instructions on this page and in your chosen essay prompt exactly.
 If this page tells you to do something, do that thing.
 If the prompt for your chosen topic tells you to do something, do that thing.
 If I tell you to do something in your "Ze Next Stage" prompt for a subsequent stage, do that thing.
 (Many people fail simply by ignoring instructions.)